Narukodo/MarketPartners/README.md

 Basic Auth in effect
 ---
-Username `setter`

-Password  `ziggy2020`

 ~~The react app will point to https://staging.api.setter.com/ once build Update .env~~

-.env controls the build path of the api for example the default is set to localhost to update for production use `REACT_APP_API_ORIGIN='https://staging.api.setter.com'`
----

 This is hosted on the VM `html-server` to access quickly use `gcloud compute --project "beaming-night-139614" ssh --zone "us-east1-d" "html-server"`